iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> A really good app, shame it doesn't run all the time, using less power and slower processing when not in charge.
+Not keeping track of overall progress on Samsung S10.
+I have to clear everything to see how much progress has been made.
+Reported a while ago but still not fixed<br> :date: __2021-04-03 07:55:06__

+> Em L. Ioukk ka.
+Kaivva ae tae, kkmL<br> :date: __2021-03-31 14:09:42__

 > Great idea but the app is not open source, would be great to see it in github and let this app driven by the community<br> :date: __2021-03-25 11:56:00__